 Jacquie is the mother of two sons, the youngest of whom is transgender and who is her inspiration for her work with PFLAG.
 She has been with PFLAG since 2014.

-When her youngest came out as a transgender young man at age 20, Jacquie reached out to PFLAG, a national organization of parents, families and friends of the lgbtq+ community.
+When her youngest came out as a transgender young man at age 20, Jacquie reached out to PFLAG for support and education.
 Her son went on to graduate magna cum laude and is currently researching graduate schools, while working as a social worker and crisis counselor.
-He has also done speaking for different groups, including PFLAG, helping organizations and companies understand transgender related issues.

 Having graduated summa cum laude with a BA in Organizational Communications, Jacquie puts her degree to work on PFLAG’s mission to “Advance equality for lgbtq+ individuals through support, education and advocacy.”
 She believes, as does PFLAG, that family support and acceptance are critical to the health and well-being of lgbtq+ individuals.